Security-Onion-Solutions/securityonion-docs/airgap.rst

 Updating
 --------

-Starting in version 2.3, :ref:`soup` will automatically detect that you are upgrading an airgap install and will ask for the location of the upgrade disk.
-This can be done by burning the disk and putting it in the DVD drive, burning a USB stick like any standard ISO, or simply copying the ISO file to the airgapped manager.
+When you run :ref:`soup` on an airgap install, it will ask for the location of the upgrade disk.
+You can burn the latest ISO image to a DVD and insert it in the DVD drive, flash the ISO image to a USB drive and insert that USB drive, or simply copy the ISO file itself to the airgapped manager.

 Updating from RC3
 -----------------